Counsel & Community

 Wednesday Nov 26, 2025

 Episode Summary:Blending families after divorce can be one of the most rewarding—and most challenging—experiences for parents and children.
-In this episode, Sarah Green and Brett Nelson share practical guidance on timing, communication, and emotional awareness when introducing new partners and step-parenting.
+In this episode, Sarah Green, Certified High-Conflict Divorce Coach and Family Law Non-Attorney Mediator, and Brett A. Nelson, Founding Attorney of Nelson Law Group, PC, share practical guidance on timing, communication, and emotional awareness when introducing new partners and step-parenting.
 They break down the risks of moving too fast, how to support children through transitions, and what couples must discuss before combining households.
 With real-life insights and mindful advice, this conversation offers a roadmap for making blended families work.

 What You Will Learn in This Episode: